developmentseed/geolambda/python/README.md

     $ docker run -v ${PWD}:/home/geolambda --rm -it developmentseed/geolambda:${VERSION}-python36

+This image includes the dependencies specified in the default [requirements.txt](requirements.txt) file.

 ## Development

-To create a new official version of the Python GeoLambda for publication follow these steps *after* following the [steps for publishing a new base GeoLambda](../README.md) from this directory:
+To create a new official version of a Python GeoLambda Docker image for publication to Docker Hub follow these steps *after* following the [steps for publishing a new base GeoLambda](../README.md)

+From this directory:

 ```
 $ VERSION=${cat ../VERSION}